ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ![image](images/ibpdeploy/ibpdeploy5.png)

-**2.** In the `Install Smart Contract` side panel, upload the `papercontract@0.0.4.cds` package (from the location `/home/tecadmin`), and click `Next`.
+**2.** In the `Install Smart Contract` side panel, upload the `papercontract@0.0.4.cds` package (from the location `/home/blockchain`), and click `Next`.

 ![image](images/ibpdeploy/ibpdeploy6.png)

 **3.** Now select both peers to install to and press `Install Smart Contract`.
-Note this is not a very realistic situation because we are installing to peers from two separate organizations.
-In reality, the smart contract would be shared in a private Github repo with members of the blockchain network and each organization would install the smart contract to their own peers through their console.
+Note that in this lab we are installing to peers from two separate organizations.
+In most "real world" situations, the smart contract would be shared with members of the blockchain network, in a private Github repo or through some other means, and each organization would install the smart contract to their own peers through their console.

 ![image](images/ibpdeploy/ibpdeploy7.png)